UCC-CE-iTinAEC/osp-scraper/README.md

 (and its various forks) seemed the least bad.

 ## Spiders
-All spiders should inherit from `osp_scraper.spiders.Spider`.
+All spiders should inherit from `syllascrape.spiders.BaseSpider`.

 `start_urls` is a list of initial URLs to begin the crawl.